awsdocs/aws-cdk-guide/v2/resources.md

 | RemovalPolicy\.RETAIN | Keep the contents of the resource when destroying the stack \(default\)\.
 The resource is orphaned from the stack and must be deleted manually\.
 If you attempt to re\-deploy the stack while the resource still exists, you will receive an error message due to a name conflict\. |
 | RemovalPolicy\.DESTROY | The resource will be destroyed along with the stack\. |

 AWS CloudFormation does not remove Amazon S3 buckets that contain files even if their removal policy is set to `DESTROY`\.
-Attempting to do so is a AWS CloudFormation error\.
+Attempting to do so is an AWS CloudFormation error\.
 To have the AWS CDK delete all files from the bucket before destroying it, set the bucket's `autoDeleteObjects` property to `true`\.

 Following is an example of creating an Amazon S3 bucket with `RemovalPolicy` of `DESTROY` and `autoDeleteOjbects` set to `true`\.